wolfberryllc/MetaIoT-Cloud/README.md

 1. Connect the Arduino Base Sensor kit to Arduino Uno

-2. Plug the device into your Raspberry Pi or laptop device
+2. Plug the device into your Raspberry Pi or another computer using an installer

 3. Download Arduino IDE available at [Arduino ](https://www.arduino.cc/en/software)